-Chopsocky gets a shot in the arm with this no holds-barred actioner that could propel martial artist Tony Jaa into a career beyond Thai borders.
-With little plot and a refreshing absence of effects, pic recalls kung-fu movies of the late ’60s and ’70s.
-After closing Bangkok fest, film hauled in $7 million on nationwide release.
+Traditional chopsocky gets a shot in the arm with “Ong-Bak: Muay Thai Warrior,” a muscular, no holds-barred actioner that could propel real-life martial artist Tony Jaa into a career beyond Thai borders.
+With little plot and a refreshing absence of high-tech effects, pic strongly recalls Hong Kong kung-fu movies of the late ’60s and ’70s, with physical grit, over-the-top heroics and inventive fight choreography providing the entertainment.
+After closing Bangkok fest, film hauled in a hunky 3 million admissions ($7 million) on nationwide release in February.
 Offshore sales have been brisk.

 With no CGI or wirework in the action sequences, what you see is what you get — aside from the usual editing trickery.
 Jaa, whose real name is Panom Yeerum, studied a range of martial arts under Thailand’s equivalent of Bruce Lee, Phanna Rithikrai (who does stunt chores on “Ong-Bak).
 Jaa entered the industry as a stunt double, notably for Robin Shou on “Mortal Kombat.”
 On the evidence of his first starring role, Jaa’s no great actor but he has an old-style, focused intensity that’s marked the best Asian action stars of the past, including Lee.